 The 1838 law proved inadequate as steamboat disasters increased in volume and severity.
 The 1847 to 1852 era was marked by an unusual series of disasters primarily caused by boiler explosions, however, many were also caused by fires and collisions.
 These disasters resulted in the passage of the Steamboat Act of May 30, 1852 (10 Stat.
 L., 1852) in which enforcement powers were placed under the Department of the Treasury rather than the Department of Justice as with the Act of 1838.
 Under this law, the organization and form of a federal maritime inspection service began to emerge.
 Nine supervisory inspectors responsible for a specific geographic region were appointed.
 There were also provisions for the appointment of local inspectors by a commission consisting of the local District Collector of Customs, the Supervisory Inspector, and the District Judge.

-Act of February 28, 1871 & the Creation of the Steamboat Inspection Service
+Act of 1871: The Creation of the Steamboat Inspection Service

 This act retained the useful function of the prior acts and added new requirements which provided a comprehensive Marine Safety Code, on which our present marine safety code has been built.
 The organization created by the Act of 1871 became known as the Steamboat Inspection Service.
 This new law sought to protect the crew as well as the passengers and applied to all steam vessels.
 Furthermore, it established a Supervisory Inspector General directly responsible to the Secretary of the Treasury, extended licensing requirements to all masters and chief mates, provided for the revocation of licenses, authorized periodic inspection and gave the Board of Supervisory Inspectors the authority to prescribe nautical Rules of the Road.
 On February 14, 1903, congressional action transferred the Steamboat Inspection Service to the newly created Department of Commerce and Labor.
 It remained here until its functions were transferred to the Coast Guard during World War II.
 Prior to that time, it was merged with the Bureau of Navigation, itself created in 1884 to oversee the regulation of merchant seamen, on June 30, 1932 (47 Stat.
 L., 415).
 This "new" organization was named the Bureau of Marine Inspection and Navigation and remained within the Department of Commerce.